-Display screen 35.6 cm (14.0") LCD screen, configured with the

-Display screen following resolutions:

-HD, 1366 horizontal x 768 vertical pixels FHD, 1920 horizontal x 1080 vertical pixels

-Be aware that, when the computer is operating on the AC adaptor, the image displayed on the internal screen is somewhat brighter than when it operates on battery power.
-This difference in brightness levels is intended to save power when
+Display screen 33.8 cm (13.3") or 35.6 cm (14.0") LCD screen, is configured with one of the following resolutions depending on the model you purchased: HD, 1366 horizontal x 768 vertical pixels FHD, 1920 horizontal x 1080 vertical pixels Be aware that, when the computer is operating on the AC adaptor, the image displayed on the internal screen is somewhat brighter than when it operates on battery power.
+This difference in brightness levels is intended to save power when operating on battery.

-operating on batteries.

 Legal Footnote (LCD)

-• • •

-• • • )

 For more information regarding LCD, refer to the Legal Footnotes section.
-The display hinges allow the display panel to be